alexberriman/newtondb/README.md

 $.get("Isaac Newton").replace(newNewton).commit();
 ```

-`set` can also take as input a function whose first argument is the current value of the record, and which must return a complete new record:
+`replace` can also take as input a function whose first argument is the current value of the record, and which must return a complete new record:

 ```ts
 // uppercase all universities using .replace